pnchatterji/bosch-one/samples/coines/coines_bridge_firmware/README.rst

 1. Open nrf Connect plugin on VS Code
 2. Click on Create a new Application
-3. In the template field, select bosch-one/coines_app
+3. In the template field, select bosch-one/coines_bridge_firmware
 4. Enter the desired project name and location
 5. Create a build configuration for the application using any of the supported boards
 	- bst_arduino_nicla
 	- bst_ab3_nrf52840
 6. Perform a pristine build
 7. Follow the instructions in the bosch-one/doc folder for flashing and running on the target board
-8. Build and launch coines_bridge_test.exe from the baremetal COINES installation
+8. Build and launch coines_bridge_test.exe in a windows console from the baremetal COINES installation to test the communication with the coines bridge
+9. Use any of the BST Windows/Linux Applications that use COINES bridge as the backend.